Fix: Windows 11 Bluetooth Device Is Paired but Not Connected

 - Make sure your device is fully charged.

-- Disconnect any other peripherals that may be using the Bluetooth connection to prevent interference.
+- Disconnect any other peripherals using the Bluetooth connection to prevent interference.

 - Try connecting your secondary device with another Bluetooth device (if available) to ensure it is not faulty.